 To see a full list of account fields, from the left navigation bar, go to Settings > Analytics > Fields.
 Use the Object filter at the top of the page to find account fields.
 For more information, see Manage Fields in the Database.

 Opportunities are deals that show a high-level of likelihood to close/win on a product or service, and therefore deserve timely and appropriate attention.
 In a database, they are typically named by a combination of the account name and the product or service name that shows a likelihood to close.

-Demandbase pulls in field data from opportunities available from your CRM such as Salesforce and CSV data imports, and makes the data available in the platform.
+Demandbase pulls in field data from opportunities available from your CRM and CSV data imports, and makes the data available in the platform.